-Due to my standby commitment, I was not allowed on leave and I spent Christmas Day on the half-deserted camp.
-The unit was almost back to full strength the day after Boxing Day and I was glad to see the return of my friends.
-New Year's Eve, I was dressed and ready to leave the block for the party in the NAAFI, but I sat patiently waiting for Mark and Bob.
+Due to Terry’s standby commitment, he was not allowed on leave and he spent Christmas Day on the half-deserted camp.
+The unit was almost back to full strength the day after Boxing Day and he was glad to see the return of his friends.
+On New Year's Eve, Terry was dressed and ready to leave the block for the party in the NAAFI, but he sat patiently waiting for Mark and Bob.

 "Well, at least we can all have a good ole session tonight," Mark said.
 "Jane's on leave, so you won't be able to slope off and sit holding hands with her outside the WRAF block all night.
 How are you getting on with her anyway?
 Are you giving her one yet?"

 Terry laughed.
 "No, of course not, you know what I think about WRAFs, she's just a friend."

 "Shall we call at The Eight Bells first," Bob interrupted, "or are we going straight over to the NAAFI?"